The first section of this tutorial covers setting up our project. This includes the following tasks:

 The first command makes sure the virtual environment packages are not tracked by Git.

-The second command activates our virtual python environment, which ensures that any python packages we use don't contaminate our global python installation.
+The second command activates our virtual python environment.
+This ensures that no python package we use contaminates our global python installation.

-The rest of this tutorial should be executed in the same shell session.
+The rest of this tutorial should be executed using this environment

 If you exit the shell session, or want to create another, make sure to activate the virtual environment in that shell session first.